-When set to mode 02 auxiliary output AO1 is used exclusively as a monitoring input.
+When the A1 output is set to mode 02 auxiliary output A1 is used exclusively as a monitoring input.
 For example, checking if a gate/door is open or closed.
-Once set the AO1 input status can be interrorgated in two ways:
+Once set the A1 input status can be interrorgated in two ways:

-- 1. During a call: press 9 on the telephone keypad and listen to the number of beeps in the ear piece.
-One beep indicates the input is closed and two beeps indicates the input is open. - 2.
-At anytime: send the SMS message 1111CHK? to the GSM PRO intercom.
+- During a call: press 9 on the telephone keypad and listen to the number of beeps in the ear piece.
+One beep indicates the input is closed and two beeps indicates the input is open. - At anytime: send the SMS message 1111CHK? to the GSM PRO intercom.
 An SMS message will be returned with IN=OP for open or with IN=CL for closed.

-For this feature an additional relay will be required and the AO1 input must be wired as shown in Fig.21.
+For this feature an additional relay will be required and the A1 input must be wired as shown in Fig.13.